 The tower’s summit offers a nice mountain view.

-Once we were on the regular trail, I was able to wash off the mud in my sandals from one of the water streams in the mountains.
+Once we were back on the trail, I was able to wash off the mud in my sandals from one of the water streams in the mountains.
 I even saw a carabao pulling a makeshift cart used by a father and son.
 It was an interesting sight.

-Overall, from the jump-off point it took us about 3 hours to reach the tower’s summit (due to the muddy trail) and then another 1 hour to head back.
+Overall, from the jump-off point it took us about 3 hours to reach the tower’s summit due to the muddy trail and then another 1 hour to head back.
 I enjoyed trekking again, as it has been ages since my last trek.